Copper Exploration in Northern Mexico’s Sierra Madre Region

 Mexico a global leader in metals production

-Mexico is the 11th-largest economy in the world and the second largest in Latin America.
+Mexico is the 11th-largest economy in the world in terms of purchasing power parity and the second largest in Latin America.
 The country owes its prominent rank in large part to its longstanding and thriving mining industry, which is expected to grow by 3.3 percent annually to reach a value of $17.8 billion in 2020.

-Mining investment in Mexico is projected to have reached a total of $5 billion in 2017, up 33 percent from 2016, according to Mexico’s mining chamber, and will continue that pace in 2018.
+Mining investment in Mexico is projected to have reached a total of $5.5 billion in 2017, up significantly from 2016, according to Mexico’s mining chamber, and will continue that pace in 2018.
 Nearly half of that total comes from foreign investors, reported Reuters.

 In terms of production, Mexico’s leading commodities are silver, gold and copper.
 The country ranks first in the world for silver production, eighth for gold and 10th for copper.
 Mexico is home to Grupo Mexico (OTCMKTS:GMBXF), which owns 85 percent of one of the world’s largest copper producers, Southern Copper (NYSE:SCCO).

 The epicenter of this mining activity is in the northwestern region of the country over which the Sierra Madre mountain range cuts south from the Arizona border for more than 1,600 kilometers through Mexico’s arid northwestern states.
 These states — Chihuahua, Sonora, Sinaloa, Zacatecas, Durango and San Luis Potosi — account for nearly three-quarters of Mexico’s mineral production.

 The western arm of this range, the Sierra Madre Occidental mountain range, is associated with two hydrothermal belts with veins and gaps that stretch out underneath both sides of the range, and are known to host gold, silver, copper and zinc mineralization.